Know your obligations

 Read the Consumer Contract Regulation.

-Understand our policies about administrative penalties.
+Understand all our policies, including about administrative penalties.

-Submit a notice of change form – business information.
+Submit a notice of change form – business information

 Submit a notice of change form – purchase of business.